janpascal/denyhosts_sync/README.md

 - Dynamically generated statistics web page
 - Peering mode: multiple servers can shared their information for load-balancing and to prevent a single point of failure
+- `denyhosts-server` is developed and tested on a Debian GNU/Linux system.
+It should work on any Linux system with Python.
+Microsoft Windows is not a supported platform, although it should work without major modifications.

 ## Prerequisites
 - MySQL database is preferred for large sites.
 For testing purposes sqlite is also supported
-- Python 3 with setuptools (tested with Python 3.9)
+- Python 3 with setuptools (tested with Python 3.9).
+On an Ubuntu 21.04 system, run `apt install python-is-python3 python3-setuptools`
-- The other Python libraries are installed automatically by the setup.py script.
-  The GeoIP library needs the libgeoip development headers.
+-  The GeoIP library needs the libgeoip development headers.
 On a Debian system, install them by running `apt-get install libgeoip-dev`.
 To install the free GeoIP database, run `apt-get install geoip-database`.
   Note: To install the Python GeoIP library on FreeBSD, edit your